 Key Diplomatic Tactics

 Mongol warrior diplomacy was not a single approach but a toolkit of tactics that could be deployed flexibly depending on the situation.
-Some of the most effective methods included the ultimatum system, tributary relationships, marriage alliances, and psychological manipulation through propaganda.
+Some of the most effective methods included the ultimatum system, tributary relationships, marriage alliances, economic coercion, and psychological manipulation through propaganda.

 The Ultimatum System